How to Find Results of Studies

 Overview of Studies With Results

-To view the study results, click on the study title and then click on the Study Results tab of the study record to view the results.
+To view the study results, click on the study title to view the record.
+Then click on the Study Results tab of the study record to view the results.
 You can also click on Has Results in the list of studies to go directly to the study results.

-The study results will be displayed in a tabular format that includes the following information:
+The study results page includes the following information:

 Find Studies With Results Published in a Medical Journal

 Study results are often published in medical journals.
-On ClinicalTrials.gov, publication citations are displayed at the bottom of the Full Text View tab of a study record, under the More Information heading.
+On ClinicalTrials.gov, publication citations are displayed at the bottom of the Study Details tab of the study record, under the More Information heading.

-- Citations submitted by sponsors or investigators are displayed under the Publications heading.
-Some publications may not discuss the results of the study, but instead provide related background information.
+*Note: Some publications shown on the study record may not discuss the results of the study but instead provide related background information.

-The example below shows the More Information section of a record with two citations: one submitted by the sponsor or investigator and one automatically indexed to the study based on its ClinicalTrials.gov Identifier (NCT Number), NCT00178100.
+The example below shows the More Information section of a record with two citations: one submitted by the sponsor or investigator and one automatically indexed to the study based on its NCT Number, NCT00178100:

 Search PubMed® for Results of Studies Registered on ClinicalTrials.gov

 If a study's NCT Number is published as part of the original journal article, the PubMed citation will include the NCT Number.
-See NLM's page on Clinical Trial Registry Numbers in MEDLINE®/PubMed® Records for more information.
+See NLM's Clinical Trial Registry Numbers in MEDLINE®/PubMed® Records page for more information.